bronze1man/radius/README.md

 }
 ```

-### implemented
+### Implemented
-* a radius server can handle AccessRequest request from strongswan with ikev1-xauth-psk
+* A radius server can handle AccessRequest request from strongswan with ikev1-xauth-psk
-* a radius server can handle AccountingRequest request from strongswan with ikev1-xauth-psk
+* A radius server can handle AccountingRequest request from strongswan with ikev1-xauth-psk

-### notice
+### Notice
-* A radius client has not been implement.
+* A radius client has not yet been implement.
 * It works , but it is not stable.

-### reference
+### Reference
 * EAP MS-CHAPv2 packet format 								http://tools.ietf.org/id/draft-kamath-pppext-eap-mschapv2-01.txt
 * EAP MS-CHAPv2 											https://tools.ietf.org/html/rfc2759
 * RADIUS Access-Request part      							https://tools.ietf.org/html/rfc2865